It is no secret that British Columbia is one of the most beautiful provinces in Canada, including Lynn Canyon Park.

 It won’t be long until you arrive at Lynn Canyon Suspension Bridge.

-This 50ft long suspension bridge crosses 50 meters above the water; over the canyon, trees, river, and waterfalls.
+Lynn Canyon Suspension bridge is 50ft long and crosses 50 meters above the water; over the canyon, trees, river, and waterfalls.
 It is totally safe and you can hold on if you feel a little nervous.

 But honestly, the view from the middle of the bridge is amazing.
 Your nerves will disappear.